Oblongmana/vscode-salesforce-doc-lookup/notes/metadata_coverage_notes.md

 The sample below includes QuickAction, a "complete" entry, as well as other misc supporting partial entries

-An entry is composed of:
+An entry (a "type" inside `types`) is composed of:
   - `details`
     - non-null
     - array of objects
+      - these are links out to metadata, and to extra info on Pilot prog of DevHub reqs
       - pseudo-schema for those objects:
         - `url` : string
           - may be null